gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 import { registerDev } from "./dev/register.tsx";
 import { registerShell } from "@sample/shell";

-// Loggers, trackers, etc... could be reuse through a
+// Loggers, etc... could be reuse through a
 // shared packages or faked when in isolation. const runtime = new FireflyRuntime({
     loggers: [x => new ConsoleLogger(x)]